What is margin penalty and how does it work?

 Check out this post on TradingQ&A for more information.

 As per SEBI regulations, margin shortage penalty is levied on overnight positions held in the trading account without sufficient margin (SPAN, exposure) as prescribed by the exchange.
 For intraday positions shortfall margin penalty is not levied.
 It is levied on Equity Derivatives, Currency Derivatives, and Commodity derivatives segments.
-(For currency derivatives both the SPAN and exposure margins have to be maintained, if not margin penalties will be applicable)
+(Both the SPAN and exposure margins have to be maintained, if not margin penalties will be applicable)

-The penalty levied in case of shortfall in SPAN Margin for F&O positions (SPAN + exposure for currency derivatives) :
+The penalty levied in case of shortfall in SPAN + exposure Margin for F&O positions :

 |Short collection for each client||Penalty percentage|